dukelec/duke-blog/db/articles/mb-faq/body.md

 Solutions: breathe on nozzles, wipe them with tissue, long press for 1 second to clean.
 The first two methods are recommended to operate before each printing, except for continuous printing.
 If there is a lot of ink on the nozzle and dirt such as hair is stuck, you need to wipe it with a tissue.
+(When breathing, it is best to cover the sensor with one finger to prevent the lens from fogging.)
 <video width="100%" controls poster="video/dry1.png"><source src="video/dry1.mp4" type="video/mp4"></video>

 If the above methods have limited effect, or the effective time is getting shorter and shorter, the recommended method is to soak water.